 Fees are incredibly low when trading from one cryptocurrency to another using a decentralised exchange.
-DEXes work in a way that investors pool their money together, and then traders can trade that money.
+DEXes work so that investors pool their money together, and traders can trade it.
 The fee of every trade goes back to those investors, and it’s all written in code, so it doesn’t change.

 Decentralised exchanges also give exposure to far more tokens and coins.
 With centralised exchanges, tokens are added to a list once they reach specific regulations.
 However, decentralised exchanges can hold hundreds or thousands because a single body doesn’t regulate them.

 With something like home insurance, you pay an amount every month or year to protect your home.
-The insurance company runs some numbers and determines a premium for you based on their data.
+The insurance company runs some numbers and determines your premium based on their data.

 With decentralised finance, smart contracts become the insurance company.
-For example, if a farmer buys insurance through a smart contract for his crop, and his crop dies due to high temperature, the smart contract will repay him.
-The smart code knows the temperature by connecting the real world to the blockchain using something called Oracles, which are the topic for another video.
+For example, if a farmer buys insurance through a smart contract for his crop and dies due to high temperature, the smart contract will repay him.
+The smart code knows the temperature by connecting the real world to the blockchain using Oracles, the topic for another video.
 The smart contract knows the temperature limit.
-Once that limit is reached, the contract will automatically release insurance money to the farmer.
-Cool, isn’t it?
+Once that limit is reached, the contract automatically releases insurance money to the farmer.

-In this example, an Oracle is created to read temperatures of the real world and is verified by humans that are an expert in this.
+In this example, an Oracle is created to read temperatures of the real world and is verified by humans who are experts in this.
 The smart contract then uses this as the data for monitoring the insurance policy for the farmer.

 The money paid to the farmer in this example will come from other people who are also buying insurance.
 Or perhaps with investors who want to earn money by lending their money to the insurance company.

 Margin trading is a great way for traders to maximise their gains.
-When trading with margin within centralised finance, you must first prove who you are and complete KYC as known as “Know Your Customer“, then you borrow funds from an exchange or lending platform to invest more than you currently hold in your wallet.
+When trading with margin within centralised finance, you must first prove who you are and complete KYC, known as “Know Your Customer” Then, you borrow funds from an exchange or lending platform to invest more than you currently hold in your wallet.
 This is so that you can open larger positions to maximise your profits.

 Usually, this means depositing funds onto an exchange that is then used as collateral by the exchange.
-As part of your margin trade, you will be charged interest fees and transaction fees which can cut into your profits.
+As part of your margin trade, you will be charged interest and transaction fees, which can cut your profits.

-In the world of decentralised finance, Margin trading will differ between platforms, but the platforms you can perform margin trading on including the likes of DYDX, where users can trade with up to 5x leverage using their own funds as collateral.
-Margin trading is anonymous, accessible to anyone with money; although the users are likely to need to pay interest and transaction costs, these will be a lot lower than centralised exchanges.
+In the world of decentralised finance, Margin trading will differ between platforms.
+Still, the platforms you can perform margin trading on include the likes of DYDX, where users can trade with up to 5x leverage using their own funds as collateral.
+Margin trading is anonymous and accessible to anyone with money.
+However, the users will likely need to pay interest and transaction costs, which will be much lower than centralised exchanges.